purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Linear-Regression/r-squared.md

 ### Why R² Matters?
 - R², is a metric of correlation like R, which measures the strength of a relationship, but it's easier to interpret.
 - While R = 0.7 might not seem twice as strong as R = 0.5, R² = 0.7 is what it looks like, 1.4 times as good as R² = 0.5
-- R² provides an intuitive and straightforward calculation.
+- R² provides an intuitive and straightforward calculation for understanding the proportion of variation explained by the relationship.

+> R² directly tells us the percentage of variation explained by the model, making it easier to understand how much of the outcome is accounted for by the predictor(s).
+For example, an R² of 0.49 means 49% of the variation is explained by the model, while an R² of 0.25 means 25% is explained.

 ### Example: Mouse Weight Prediction